John-Abbott-College/1P6-Notes/Markdown/05_variables_int_strings.md

 //    (LHS)           (RHS)
 ```

-* Parsing an assignment statement is from **right to left**.
+* Parsing an assignment statement is from **right to left** <--.
-* What is on the right of the equals sign is calculated first.
+* What is on the right of the equals sign - the right hand side (RHS) - is calculated first.
-* The result of the above calculation is saved in the variable (RAM), overwriting anything that may have already been there.
+* The result of the above calculation is saved in the variable, overwriting anything that may have already been there.
 * The left hand side (LHS) of an assignment statement must be a variable name.
-	* Remember that we are going to put the value from the right hand side (RHS) into the RAM box that has the variable name written on it.
-Anything other than a variable name makes no sense.
-* Programs execute statements **one at a time**, in sequence.
+* Programs execute statements **one at a time**, from **top to bottom**, in sequence.

-#### Analogy for How Variables Parsing
+#### Analogy for Variable Parsing

 The variable name simply becomes an *alias* for a memory location address.

-Imagine that the memory (RAM) is just a bunch of boxes with a unique addresses, all lined up in a neat row.
+Imagine that the memory (RAM) is just a bunch of boxes with a unique addresses, all lined up in a neat column.
+Each box can hold a single value and we'll call these boxes the **RAM box**.

-When the programmer declares a variable with a name `myAge`, that variable points to a particular address in RAM (this of it as a RAM box).
+When the programmer declares a variable with a name `myAge`, that variable points to a particular address in RAM.

 ```csharp
 int myAge;